 Kanyaru, J.M., 2006.
 Requirement validation with enactable descriptions of use cases.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: